serverless/serverless/docs/guides/sam.md

 - [x] Deploying SAM/CFN templates in JSON & YAML formats.
 - [x] Removing SAM/CFN templates in JSON & YAML formats.
 - [x] Using Serverless Variables in your SAM/CFN templates (partially supported).
+- [x] Composing services together with Serverless Compose.
+- [ ] Viewing stack info with `sls info`.
 - [ ] Testing your app in the cloud with `sls dev`.
-- [ ] Viewing stack info with `sls info`.
 - [ ] Deploying indvidual functions with `sls deploy function --function LambdaLogicalId`.
 - [ ] Invoking functions with `sls invoke --function LambdaLogicalId`.
 - [ ] Searching function logs with `sls logs --function LambdaLogicalId`.
-- [ ] Composing services together with Serverless Compose.
 - [ ] Using dashboard features like parameters and observability.

 You don't have to make any changes to your SAM/CFN templates to deploy them with the Serverless Framework.
 Just run `serverless deploy` in your project directory.
 Your template doesn't have to be a SAM template, it could also be a regular CloudFormation template.